Aardwolf

 The aardwolf (Proteles cristatus) is an insectivorous hyaenid species, native to East and Southern Africa.
 Its name means "earth-wolf" in Afrikaans and Dutch.
-It is also called the maanhaar-jackal (Afrikaans for "mane-jackal"), termite-eating hyena and civet hyena, based on its habit of secreting substances from its anal gland, a characteristic shared with the African civet.
+It is also called the maanhaarjakkals (Afrikaans for 'mane-jackal'), termite-eating hyena and civet hyena, based on its habit of secreting substances from its anal gland, a characteristic shared with the African civet.

 Unlike many of its relatives in the order Carnivora, the aardwolf does not hunt large animals.
 It eats insects and their larvae, mainly termites; one aardwolf can lap up as many as 300,000 termites during a single night using its long, sticky tongue.
 The aardwolf's tongue has adapted to be tough enough to withstand the strong bite of termites.

-The aardwolf lives in the shrublands of eastern and southern Africa – open lands covered with stunted trees and shrubs.
+The aardwolf lives in the shrublands of Eastern and Southern Africa – open lands covered with stunted trees and shrubs.
 It is nocturnal, resting in burrows during the day and emerging at night to seek food.

 Taxonomy

-The aardwolf is generally classified as part of the hyena family Hyaenidae.
-However, it was formerly placed in its own family Protelidae.
+The aardwolf is generally classified as part of the hyena family Hyaenidae, but it was formerly placed in its own family Protelidae.
 (Note: Some sources such as Coetzee in Meester and Setzer (1977), Köhler and Ricardson (1990), and Yalden, Largen, and Koch (1980), classify the aardwolf in its own family still.)
-Early on, scientists felt that it was merely mimicking the striped hyena, which subsequently led to the creation of Protelidae.
+Early on, scientists felt that it was merely mimicking the striped hyena, which subsequently led to the creation of the Protelidae.
 Recent studies have suggested that the aardwolf probably diverged from other hyaenids early on; how early is still unclear, as the fossil record and genetic studies disagree by 10 million years.
 (Note: The fossil record shows 18–20 mya, and genetic studies indicate roughly 10.6 mya.)

 The aardwolf is the only surviving species in the subfamily Protelinae.
-There is disagreement as to whether the species is monotypic, or can be divided into subspecies.
+Disagreement remains as to whether the species is monotypic, or can be divided into subspecies.
 A 2021 study found the genetic differences in eastern and southern aardwolves may be pronounced enough to categorize them as species.
+So, the American Society of Mammalogists currently considers Proteles cristatus and P. septentrionalis to be separate species.